bmanders716/bmanders716.github.io/cookbook.md

 Curried Fish.

-_Ingredients_--1Ω†lb. of cold boiled fish.
+_Ingredients_--1Ì†¨b. of cold boiled fish.
                1 small onion.
                1 small apple.
-               Ω pint of second stock.
+               Ì†∞int of second stock.
                A few drops of lemon juice.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
                1 dessertspoonful of curry powder.
                1 dessertspoonful of flour.
                Salt.